-Set up a high-availability TeamCity installation that will have zero downtime.
+Set up a high-availability TeamCity installation that will have zero downtime for most operations.
 Secondary nodes will operate as usual during the downtime of the main server (for example, during the minor upgrades).

 Improve the performance of the main server by delegating tasks to the secondary nodes.
 A secondary node can detect new commits and process data produced by running builds (build logs, artifacts, statistic values).

 After installation, each secondary node runs as a read-only copy of the main server.
 To extend its functionality, you can assign it to a certain responsibility.
 In this case, the secondary node will allow users to perform the most common actions on builds.

 The following diagram shows an example of a TeamCity installation with one main node and two secondary nodes, where each secondary node has a certain responsibility:

 Prerequisites for Multinode Setup

 This section describes configuration requirements for setting up multiple TeamCity nodes.

 The main TeamCity server and secondary nodes require access to the same TeamCity Data Directory, which must be shared, and to the same external database.

 For a high availability setup, we recommend storing the TeamCity Data Directory on a separate machine.
 In this case, even if the main server goes down, the secondary nodes will be able to connect to the shared Data Directory.